LukeShortCloud/rootpages/markdown/c_and_c++.md

 ## Conditionals - For

-For loops initialize a variable, check if a compairison of an expression is true, and then increments the initalized variable.
+For loops initialize a variable, check if a comparison of an expression is true, and then increments the initialized variable.
 This is useful for running a loop a specific number of times.

 Syntax: